The age-old argument that will likely forever plague financial circles: To invest or pay down the mortgage.

 We must first acknowledge that this is a personal choice and that everyone has a different situation.

 Currently, I have a 30-year fixed-rate mortgage at 2.75%.
-I do not plan on ever having an additional premium payment because I believe that I can earn a rate of return over the next 30 years that exceeds 2.75%.
+I do not plan to have an additional principal payment because I believe I can earn a rate of return over the next 30 years that exceeds 2.75%.
 One of the significant benefits here is the extra liquidity accumulated will often allow one to write a check and pay off the mortgage, in some cases, sooner than if they made additional payments.

-However, I understand the psychological benefits that can be derived by being debt-free (especially before retirement).
+However, I understand the psychological benefits of being debt-free (especially before retirement).

-In general, the past 10 years have been particularly good for individual investors who have invested in a broadly diversified portfolio.
+In general, the past ten years have been particularly good for individual investors who have invested in a broadly diversified portfolio.

 10 Actions To Take 10 Years Before Retirement